 “It’s usually happening in long-term relationships.
 After a year to a year-and-a-half of a committed relationship, the romantic period is dissolved and it moves on to another stage of intimacy,” Banovese says.
 “People have to understand that intense connection is going to ultimately change into something quieter.”

-More couples experience this than you realize, says Joe Kort, a sex and relationship therapist and founder of the Center for Relationship and Sexual Health in Huntington Woods.
+More couples experience this than you realize, says Joe Kort, a sex and relationship therapist and founder of the Center for Relationship and Sexual Health in Royal Oak.
 “Couples don’t talk about it, which is why people don’t talk about it,” Kort says.
 “It’s embarrassing.”

 But it’s also reality – particularly once the little ones arrive.